 The Dominican buildings were adapted into accommodation, and the monks' chapel into the dining hall.
 On its foundation, Sir Walter intended Emmanuel to educate Protestant preachers.
 In this way, the College was distinctive from others across Cambridge at the time.
 It grew so rapidly that, by the 1620s, it was the University's largest college.

-The seventeenth century was a series of very significant years, as the appearance & layout of the College changed dramatically.
+The eighteenth century was a significant period in the college's history, as the appearance & layout of the College changed dramatically.
 The buildings were reorientated from largely Elizabethan ranges to a new 'court' layout.
 The new Chapel a feature of the new entrance on St Andrew's Street.
 This elegant transformation led to an influx of distinguished students to Emmanuel.
 These include the polymath — "the last man who knew everything" — Thomas Young, Busick Harwood, and Sir William Gell.
 Harwood was the first Professor of Medicine at Downing College, and Gell's topographical work on Pompeii was widely studied.

 Although a fire gutted the entire southern range of Front Court in 1811 — it was subsequently rebuilt — applications continued to rise.
 Due to the increase in students numbers by 1820, new accommodation was constructed in New Court, in the neo-Gothic style.
 Changes were introduced to conditions for Fellows in the College Statutes.
 The requirement of ordination was abolished, and restrictions for marital status & scholarship competition removed.